Coderad32/Coderad32/README.md

 over time and space.
 With your support continue to craft the software that is located here on my account.

 With **Collaboration** / **Contribution** / **Support**

 I desire to build new projects on github with your kindness &&|| support.
 Builder of Practical & Futuristic Ideas

-I’m a self‑taught developer based in the mountains of Colorado, where I work remotely and build software that blends creativity, practicality, and curiosity.
+I’m a self‑taught developer based in the mountains of Colorado, where I work remotely and build software that blends creativity.

 Exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
 Self‑driven learner who enjoys the independence of remote work and the quiet of the mountains.